samuelroiz/Charity_Funding_Predictor/README.md

 #### How does train and test work and what is it doing to the data?

+<p>Train data helps the model prediction and develops an algorithm of 70% or more of the data.
+Big data sets use the training method to get the best results.
+Testing helps the model to check the prediction rate by taking a small portion of the data and testing the model whether it works efficiently.  </p>

 ### Standard Scaler Section

 #### How does the Standard scaler work and what is it doing to the data?